 Our Friends of Glenalmond travel awards also allow members of the Upper Sixth Form to fund trips abroad which may be connected with their examination subjects or a charitable cause they want to support.
 Further details are available below.

-This annual event is designed as a two-fold trip that will stimulate our Lower Sixth students before they study the bard in the Upper Sixth as well as offering a break away from Glenalmond after the rigours of the summer examinations.
+This annual event is designed as a two-fold trip that will stimulate our Lower Sixth students, building on their study of the Bard earlier on in the year as well as offering a break away from Glenalmond after the rigours of the summer examinations.
 The trip offers a visit to two RSC productions and tours of all Shakespeare properties from the birthplace to Mary Arden's farm where there is an authentic Elizabethan farm complete with live farmers and white carrots!
 The delights of Stratford are also on offer with the chance to shop in the local farmer's market as well as see Shakespeare's grave, go rowing and lounging in the sun at the park.
-Possibly the greatest highlight is in meeting with the actors in The Dirty Duck and having the chance to quiz them on their art.
-The trip runs for three days just after the close of AS examinations in early June.
+The trip runs for three days in the final few weeks of the academic year.

 Every second year a group of pupils spends an intensive nine day period in late March visiting Rome, Ostia, Tivoli, Pompeii and Paestum.
 Our travellers enjoy the very best of Italian culture and stay for six nights in Rome on the Aventine Hill overlooking the Circus Maximus and for two nights in Paestum, arguably the "jewel of Campania".
 A "must" for classicists and historians, the trip is always hugely popular and enjoys a generous financial support from the Andrew Innes Trust.
 Andrew Innes, who was a Captain of Coll, died in a tragic accident in his early twenties.

 Contact: Mr George Pounder or 01738 842030